dwadden/dygiepp/README.md

 Implements the model described in the paper [Entity, Relation, and Event Extraction with Contextualized Span Representations](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8).

 This repository is under construction.
-To train a joint IE model on the `scierc` dataset, see the [model training instructions](#training-a-model).
+To train a joint IE model on the `SciERC` or `GENIA` dataset, see the [model training instructions](#training-a-model).
 Support for more datasets will be added.

 ## Depenencies